Guardhouse becomes tiny venue for Cold War art project

 "The guardhouse is about parking lots and media and LA is about two things: parking lots and media," said Justinian Jampol, founder of the museum dedicated to the "Wende" - German for the end of the Cold War after the Berlin Wall fell in 1989.

-The museum in Culver City houses Cold War artifacts from Eastern Europe and the former Soviet Union and will move to a new location, in a former armory, on Nov.
+The museum in Culver City houses Cold War artifacts from Eastern Europe and the former Soviet Union and will move to a new location, in a former armoury, on Nov.
 8.

 (Editing by Stephen Brown and Michael Roddy)